LILogic Net: Compact Logic Gate Networks with Learnable Connectivity for Efficient Hardware Deployment: Related Work

-A related but conceptually distinct direction stems from differentiable logic-based neural architectures, which structure computation around learnable logic gates instead of weighted connections.
-Logic Gate Networks (LGNs), introduced by Petersen et al.~\cite{petersen2022deep}, demonstrated that logic gate arrays—traditionally considered incompatible with gradient descent—can be relaxed and trained using standard deep learning methods.
-Even in their early form, LGNs offered benefits over BNNs in terms of architectural simplicity, interpretability, and hardware alignment.
-Subsequent work explored both theoretical and practical aspects of LGNs.
-Yue and Jha~\cite{yue2024learning,yue2025learning} investigated interpretability in tabular data, employing straight-through estimators, Gumbel-softmax, and various preprocessing schemes.
-However, these early LGNs were limited in size and not performance-optimized.
-Recent work has addressed these limitations.
+Recent advances have addressed these limitations.
 Yousefi et al.~\cite{yousefi2025mind} improved training stability and gate utilization by mitigating the discretization gap using Gumbel noise and Hessian regularization.
-Petersen et al.~\cite{petersen2024convolutional} proposed TreeLogicNet, incorporating logic gates into convolutional windows with logical $OR$ pooling, achieving 99.35\% accuracy on MNIST and 86.29\% accuracy on CIFAR-10—but at the cost of using 2–4 orders of magnitude more gates than our method.
+Petersen et al.~\cite{petersen2024convolutional} proposed TreeLogicNet, incorporating logic gates into convolutional windows with logical $OR$ pooling, achieving 99.35\% accuracy on MNIST and 86.29\% on CIFAR-10—but using 2–4 orders of magnitude more gates than our method.
 Although based on logical operations, TreeLogicNet retains CNN-like receptive fields and parameter sharing, resulting in higher gate and operation counts.
-In contrast, our design uses only logical gates, with gate count directly reflecting computational effort, enabling greater efficiency.
-Other contributions include the eXpLogic framework by Wormald et al.\cite{wormald2025explogic}, which enhances interpretability through saliency maps and enables gate pruning with minimal accuracy drop.
-Kresse et al.\cite{kresse2025logic} showed that LGNs are inherently suitable for formal verification using SAT solvers, allowing proofs of fairness and robustness.
-Clester~\cite{clester2025synthesizing} explored LGNs for generative applications, such as music synthesis.
-On the hardware side, Wang et al.~\cite{wang2025logic} introduced four custom RISC‑V instructions to accelerate LGN inference.
-Their design achieved 95.8\% accuracy on MNIST using a compact network of ~18,000 logic gates and reduced runtime by over 87\% compared to a standard RV32IM core.
+Other contributions include the eXpLogic framework~\cite{wormald2025explogic}, which enhances interpretability through saliency maps and gate pruning with minimal accuracy drop.
+Kresse et al.~\cite{kresse2025logic} showed that LGNs are inherently suitable for formal verification using SAT solvers, enabling proofs of fairness and robustness, and Clester~\cite{clester2025synthesizing} explored LGNs for generative applications such as music synthesis.
+On the hardware side, Wang et al.~\cite{wang2025logic} introduced four custom RISC-V instructions to accelerate LGN inference, achieving 95.8\% accuracy on MNIST with a compact ~18 K logic gate network and reduced runtime by over 87\% compared to a standard RV32IM core.